Ⓒ P. Merakos

 Kalarrites

 The gorge of Kalarritis river separates Syrrako from the neighbouring village of Kalarrites.
 Although they are relatively close in a straight line (about 1 km apart), in reality, accessing one village from the other requires a challenging 23-kilometre drive through winding roads.
-That's why the best and most pleasant way to visit the neighbouring village is through the path that connects them.
+That's why the best and most pleasant way to visit the neighbouring village is through the trail that connects them.
 Here, the authentic Epirotic architecture with stone-built houses, with arched entrances and stone roofs is the characteristic element of the village, which is built on a rocky slope of the mountain.

 Kalarrites had a significant economic growth during the Ottoman period, especially with the flourishing of silversmithing under the protection of Ali Pasha.
 Renowned silversmiths from Kalarrites (including Sotiris Boulgaris, the founder of the famous BVLGARI jewellery house) developed a strong trade in the Mediterranean.
 As a result of this economic prosperity, literacy also flourished at a time when reading and writing was considered a privilege of very few in the rest of Greece.